jeunsom/jeunsom.github.io/_pages/about.md

 For more info
 ------
 More info about me can be found in [cv](https://jeunsom.github.io/cv/).
-Please email me (ejeon6 at asu dot edu)
+Please email me (ejeon6 at seoultech dot ac dot kr)